Link Search Menu Expand Document

 Primary Mapping

-Use the PrimaryMapper class to manage the mappings of the class property as a primary.
+Use the PrimaryMapper class to map a class property as a primary key.

 PrimaryMapper.Add<Customer>(e => e.Id);